danmayer/git-trophy/README.md

 * :interrobang: __Quadruple Revert__: code fears your fickle nature, revert a commit four times.
 * :beginner: __I'm new here__: Its your first day, or maybe not, make a commit to the repo.

-## Acheivements
+## Achievements

-This would be something like the triple revert acheivement when you have a commit that includes 3 reverts, or the coveted quadruple revert
+This would be something like the triple revert achievement when you have a commit that includes 3 reverts, or the coveted quadruple revert

 ## Leaderboard